zy12aaf168/css-key-concepts-responsive-design/README.md

 Once our cards are sitting next to each other and looking more 'card' like...

-- Using fluid units of measurement can we change our text so it grows and shrinks to different screen sizes?
+- can you change our text so it grows and shrinks to different screen sizes using fluid units of measurement?

+- Best practices?

+- rem vs em?

+- walk them through adding a root element? hmmm...

+- tip: root size 62.5% means root element is 10px rather than 16 = easier maths

+- should the cat images be rem?

 ## Media Queries

-Ok now our page is looking a little cattier and responsive, let's add some media queries to really spice things up!
+Ok now our page is looking a little cattier and responsive!
+Great job.
+Now let's add some media queries to *really* spice things up! 💃

 ### Challenge Paw 🐾

 - Using media queries, remove the `<h2>` element on screen sizes smaller than 400px wide

-- Using media queries, change the background colour of our card containers so they're a different colour for different screen sizes
+- Using media queries, change the background colour of our card containers so they're a different colour for 3 different screen sizes

-- Add a media query that checks what screen preferences a user has, if they prefer dark mode update your design to use dark mode
+- Add a media query that checks what screen preferences a user has.
+If they prefer dark mode your page should update to dark mode.
+You can test this by changing your System Preferences.

 ## Extension